We must wait to see if nuclear fusion solves our energy needs, with the French based version importantly involving nations across the globe.

 They promote ATA carnets as a way to simplify customs procedures, offering a fast and secure route.
 Whilst as with most administration in the country, accuracy matters, French customs officers tend to support this stance.

 An informed and helpful approach to processing carnets is the norm.
-We have been issuing carnets for France since 1st January 2021 and seen few issues.
+We have been issuing carnets for France since 1st January 2021 and have seen few issues.

 Any ATA carnet for the EU needs to comply with requirements, yet they have quickly proven to be a viable solution after the UK left the customs union.
 If we can help with your journey, please contact our team at any time.